-ICANN Policy Development Process and Working Groups
+4.6 ICANN Policy Development Process and Working Groups

 While Contractual Compliance metrics are critical to measure complaints submitted to ICANN and audit performance of existing policies, it is equally important to use metrics for developing GNSO policy, as well as, defining possible metrics to assess the impact of adopted policy changes.
 The ICANN Policy Development Process (PDP) includes language relative to assessments and metrics that should be considered by a Working Group for policy development.
-The PDP process also denotes post assessments where new policies are implemented.
+The PDP process also references post-implementation assessments where new policies are implemented.
 The following two sections were extracted from the PDP process within the GNSO Operating Rules and Procedures (see http://gnso.icann.org/basics/gnso-pdp-manual-annex-2-16dec11-en.pdf).

 Section 9: PDP Outcomes and Processes